APNewsBreak: Au pairs win $65.5 million deal in Denver suit

 DENVER — Young people from around the world who provided low-cost child care for American families will share in a proposed $65.5 million settlement of a lawsuit brought by a dozen former au pairs against the companies that bring the workers to the United States.

+Under the settlement, which still must be approved by a judge, the companies agreed to make sure au pairs are informed about their legal rights in the future, but they denied any wrongdoing.

-Lawyers now need to track down people who came to the United States to work as au pairs on J-1 visas between Jan.
+Lawyers now need to track down au pairs who came to the U.S. on J-1 visas between Jan.
 1, 2009, and Oct.
 28, 2018, and have set up a website to help spread the word about the deal.

 While sometimes confused with nannies, au pairs have much less experience and earn a lot less.